damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

     - Electronical simulations
     - Etc.

-  - Model definition consist of
+  - Model definition consists of
-    - Specification of geometrical model (refer to editable file format in structural model)
+    - Specification of the geometrical model (refer to editable file format in the structural model)
     - Material characteristics ( refer to structural model)
     - Initial conditions such as initial stresses, temperatures, velocities, etc.
     - Boundary conditions can be imposed on individual solution variables such as displacements or rotations.
     - Kinematic constraints that are several of the fundamental solution variables in the model (Linear constraint equations) or multi-point constraints (General multi-point constraints) can be defined.
     - Interactions that are contact and other interactions between parts can be defined
   - Modelling and results of simulations